-The Board may grant stock appreciation rights under the Amended 2018 Plan in such amounts as the Board in its sole discretion will determine.
-Each stock appreciation right grant will be evidenced by an award agreement that will specify the terms and conditions as determined by the Board.
-The exercise price per share of a stock appreciation right will be determined by the Board but will not be less than 100% of the fair market value of a share of our Common Stock on the date of grant.
-The maximum term of any SAR granted under the Amended 2018 Plan is ten years from the date of grant.
-Generally, each SAR stock appreciation right will entitle a participant upon exercise to an amount equal to: (i) the excess of the fair market value on the exercise date of one share of our Common Stock over the exercise price, multiplied by (ii) the number of shares of Common Stock covered by the stock appreciation right.
+The Committee may grant stock appreciation rights under the Amended 2018 Plan in such amounts as the Committee in its discretion will determine.
+Each stock appreciation right grant will be evidenced by an award agreement that will specify the terms and conditions as determined by the Committee.
+The exercise price per share of a stock appreciation right will be determined by the Committee but will not be less than 100% of the fair market value of a share of our Common Stock on the date of grant.
+The maximum term of any stock appreciation right granted under the Amended 2018 Plan is ten years from the date of grant.
+Generally, each stock appreciation right will entitle a participant upon exercise to an amount equal to: (i) the excess of the fair market value on the exercise date of one share of our Common Stock over the exercise price, multiplied by (ii) the number of shares of Common Stock covered by the stock appreciation right.

-Payment may be made in shares of our Common Stock, in cash, or partly in Common Stock and partly in cash, all as determined by the Board.
+Payment may be made in shares of our Common Stock, in cash, or partly in Common Stock and partly in cash, all as determined by the Committee.